-About this matter of “stagnate” (מים עומדים) versus “living” water (מים חיים) Rabbi Jacob Ben Joseph, the Chief Rabbi of the first century (CE) Messianic Synagogue of Jerusalem, wrote in his derashah (דְרָשָׁה-discourse, homily) on emunah (אמונה-faith):
+About this matter of “stagnate” (מים עומדים) versus “living” water (מים חיים) Rabbi Jacob ben Yosef, the Chief Rabbi of the first century (CE) Messianic Synagogue of Jerusalem, wrote in his derashah (דְרָשָׁה-discourse, homily) on emunah (אמונה-faith):

 כי כשם שהגוף בלא הרוח מת הוא, כן גם האמונה בלא מעשים (של רוח האלוהים חיים) מתה היא. פ

-For just as the body without the spirit is dead, so too faith without the works (of the Spirit of the Living G-d) is dead.
+For just as the body without the spirit is dead, so too faith without the works (of the Spirit of the Living God) is dead.